 But in my opinion, there are some digital synths that do so well that you would never know the difference.

-Below, please take a look at a list of some of the best selling synthesizers currently on Amazon:
+Below, please take a look at a list of some of the best selling synthesizers currently online:

 Testing out the MicroKorg